-As soon as the Rana uttered “to call out,” his eyes brimmed and it looked like tears would spill, but he then blinked and the tears that were in his eyes stayed within his eyes.
+As soon as the Rana uttered “to call out,” his eyes brimmed, and it looked like tears would spill, but he then blinked, and the tears in his eyes stayed within his eyes.

 Rani: Then how will our desire be fulfilled?

 Rana: The Gardener knows the “silent voice” of the plants.
 He is aware of their helplessness and their inability to walk.